-What does that gesture mean?
+What does that gesture signify?
 Is he or she responding positively to me?
 Am I seeing truthfulness or lying?
 Is any of this nonverbal behavior reliable information?

-If each of us is that interested in what other people are showing us, turn that situation around: What about when we're the one giving a speech or presentation?
-You've got it—your audience wants to know the same things about you, including:
+If you're that interested in what other people are showing you in terms of their intensions and motives, let's turn that situation around: What about when you're the one giving a speech or presentation?
+You get it: your audience wants to know the same things about you, including:

 - Are you trustworthy?